8 Nonprofit Impact Report Examples to Inspire You

 What is the goal of an impact report?

 The goal is simple: show people that their support made a difference.
-A good impact report builds trust, strengthens relationships, and inspires continued (or increased!) support.
+A strong impact report builds trust, strengthens relationships, and inspires continued support.

 How long should an impact report be?

-Most impact reports fall between 4–12 pages.
-It depends on your audience, format, and how much story you need to tell.
-Keep it long enough to share real value—but short enough to hold someone’s attention.
+Most nonprofit impact reports fall between 4–12 pages.
+Keep it long enough to show value—but short enough to keep readers engaged.

 What are the elements of an impact statement?